RobinL/terrarium2/README.md

 Objects:
-*StupidBug
+* StupidBug

-*Terrarium
+* Terrarium
 The terrarium uses the grid object as a datastore

-*Dictionary
+* Dictionary
 Stores the directions in which travel is possible

-*Grid
+* Grid
-Stores the current state of the terrarium in an array of objects.
+Stores the current state of the terrarium in an array of objects e.g. a wall or a stupidbug
-Limited number of methods for changing grid data
+    * Any object that can act has a method called act Limited number of methods for changing grid data

-*Points
+* Points
 point(x,y) means point (w,h) means point(c,r)